saman-fire-insurance/FireInsurance/infra/k8s/FIRST-DEPLOYMENT-CHECKLIST.md

 - [ ] Set deployment branches to `main` or `master` only

 #### Verify Vault Integration
-- [ ] Workflow exists: `.github/workflows/vault-test.yml`
-- [ ] Run workflow: Actions → "Vault Integration Test" → Run workflow
+- [ ] Go to: Actions → "Vault Integration Test"
+- [ ] Click: "Run workflow" → "Run workflow"
+- [ ] Wait for workflow to complete
-- [ ] Check that it successfully retrieves secrets
+- [ ] Check that it successfully retrieves secrets from Vault
+- [ ] Verify output shows: "✅ Successfully retrieved secrets from Vault!"

 ### 5. Database Setup
 - [ ] Create stage database (external)